New Castle has a Plethora of Outdoor Recreation Opportunities — Trails, Parks and Open Space Abound.

 - VIX Ranch Park: 9 acres, adjacent to North Wild Horse Drive and Riverside Middle School in Castle Valley Ranch.
 It has a full-size soccer and baseball field, a restroom, 2 picnic shelters and a 8′ wide walking path that is .30 miles long.

-New Castle’s newest park will be completed fall of 2017.
-The new park, informally called the “Sports Park”, is located at the intersection of Castle Valley Boulevard and Clubhouse Drive.
-It will include tennis courts, pickle ball courts, a Volleyball lawn and a playground.
+New Castle’s newest park is open.
+The new park is located at the intersection of Castle Valley Boulevard and Clubhouse Drive.
+It includes tennis courts, pickle ball courts, Volleyball lawn, playground and many walking paths.

 All renderings are for illustration only and are subject to change without notice.
 They are an artist’s interpretation based on current development concepts.